 The World Bank Group is taking broad, fast action to help developing countries strengthen their pandemic response, increase disease surveillance, improve public health interventions, and help the private sector continue to operate and sustain jobs.
-Since the start of the COVID-19 crisis, the Bank Group has committed over $157 billion to fight the impacts of the pandemic.
-Provided from April 2020 to June 2021, it includes over $50 billion of IDA resources on grant and highly concessional terms.
+At the forefront of the multilateral crisis response, the WBG delivered an unprecedented $204 billion in financial support to public and private sector clients in the first two calendar years of the crisis (CY20-21), of which $135 billion is from IBRD/IDA, $60 billion from IFC and $9 billion from MIGA.